 Chief Operating Officer

-Peter is a native of Washington, DC and brings a diverse business and entrepreneurial background to Capital Fringe's theatrical and artistic world.
+Peter is a native of Washington, DC and brings a diverse business and entrepreneurial background to Capital Fringe’s world.
 Early on in his career, he explored theatre and later worked in real estate and finance.
 His most recent and accomplished work centers on DC's burgeoning food truck industry, co-founding the first mobile operation, fojol brothers, with its own version of street theatre.
-Through his work experiences, Peter has developed a real passion for strategies that connect with audiences emotionally and build goodwill in the community.
-He received his BA in Political Science from Columbia University and his MBA, concentrating in marketing, from George Washington University.
-When he's not in the trenches at Fringe, you can find him running around on DC's streets with his pit bull Eleanor.
+Through his work and life experiences, Peter has developed a love for all things business and community.
+He received his BA in Political Science from Columbia University and his MBA from George Washington University.
+When he's not on the Fringe, you can find him pursuing other passion projects.

 With nearly a decade of her own Fringe experiences to draw upon, Alex provides support and guidance for Capital Fringe artists throughout their journey.
 Alex has a strong passion for the spirit of Fringe and the great art that an open-access environment can produce.
 Before becoming the Program Manager at Capital Fringe, Alex was the Venues and Companies Officer and World Fringe Congress Coordinator at the Edinburgh Festival Fringe Society.
 She has held various roles, both front and back of house, with groups including the St. Andrews Festival, the Edinburgh International Festival, Bedlam Theatre and the West Yorkshire Playhouse.

 Before moving to Britain, Alex's original stomping grounds were in Baltimore, MD.
 She holds a degree in History from the University of Edinburgh and a PGDip in International Event and Festival Management from Edinburgh Napier University.